tamaraalbilleh/book-app/README.md

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for a Code 301 class. (i.e. What's your problem domain?) -->

 ## Getting Started
+navigate to search page , choose the method of search , enter search word , hit submit and you'll see the results automatically .
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture